What Is the Difference Between Pickleball and Tennis?

 The most obvious difference between pickleball and tennis is the type of equipment used in each sport.

-For pickleball, players use composite or wooden paddles, that are usually made from fiberglass or graphite materials.
-Tennis players use racquets made from metal or carbon fiber, composites with string stretched across them for added power on their shots.
+In pickleball, players use composite or wooden paddles, often made from fiberglass or graphite materials.
+Tennis players, on the other hand, use racquets made from metal or carbon fiber composites, with strings stretched across the frame for added power and control.

 2. Court